pluralsight/guides/draft/interesting-apis/proof-of-existence-in-the-blockchain-with-tierion-rethinkdb-and-pubnub/article.md

 | |— server.js
 ```

-The `config.js` file stores all the important configuration in this way (don't forget to use your own keys):
+The `config.js` file stores all the important configuration (don't forget to use your own keys):
 ```javascript
 module.exports = {
 	tierion: {